lev2pr0/mailboxforwardreport/README.md

 # Mailbox Forward Report
 ## Purpose

-Microsoft’s current reporting on forwarding within organizations is reactive in nature.
-This reactive approach can lead to missed insider threats if not reported promptly.
-Additionally, manually creating reports via PowerShell can be time-consuming for security professionals.
+In the face of escalating insider threats, the reporting of data breaches has become paramount for safeguarding organizational integrity.
+The most prevalent threat originates from employees misusing their access privileges for data exfiltration, often driven by personal gain.
 <br></br>
-To address these challenges, this script is designed to automate the process of generating a report on configured forwarding SMTP addresses on user or shared mailboxes.
+To address these challenges at the mailbox level, this script is designed to automate the generation of a report on configured forwarding SMTP addresses for user or shared mailboxes.
 <br></br>
 For further reporting capabilities, refer to the [Public Distribution List](https://github.com/lev2pr0/publicDLreport) reporting feature, which allows security professionals to retrieve reports of all Distribution Lists open to external senders, enabling them to send mail to both internal and external recipients.
 <br></br>